hereon-GEMS/pydidas/src/pydidas/docs/src/manuals/gui/graphical_user_interface.rst

 Windows
 -------

-Detailed information about the individual windows are given in hte section about :ref:`windows_main`.
+Detailed information about the individual windows is given in the section about :ref:`windows_main`.

 .. toctree::
     :maxdepth: 1